 However, the new façade-type CCF also brings some challenges for façade planners and constructors.
 Elements installed in the closed cavity are hard to exchange/replace or to be maintained.
 Therefore, new ways of motorising and controlling elements may be useful with activators outside the closed cavity.

 Figures 5 and 6: Roche construction 1, Main-Façades in vertical and horizontal section

-The new Roche head Quarter Building 1 at Basel has been completed in 2014 and currently the highest skyscraper of Switzerland.
-The clearly white monumental appearance in the early morning hours results from the absolute clean white surface of the sun-protecting lamellas, which is both a unique building view and CCF-resulted design advantages.
+The new Roche head Quarter Building 1 at Basel was completed in 2014 and is currently the highest skyscraper in Switzerland.
+The clearly white monumental appearance in the early morning hours results from the absolutely clean white surface of the sun-protecting lamellas, which is both a unique building view and CCF-resulted design advantages.

-In addition to the effect of different sun-protecting lamelles on the daylight situation in an office, this test office was used for long term tests of the sun protection efficiency.
+In addition to the effect of different sun-protecting lamellas on the daylight situation in an office, this test office was used for long-term tests of the sun protection efficiency.
 Calorimetric testing was also carried out to ensure sustaining g-values.
-In the long-term test also, possible influences on the mechanics and the operating characteristics of the sun-blinds were tested, following the rules of the ift Directive VE 07 for such tests.
+In the long-term test also, possible influences on the mechanics and the operating characteristics of the sunblinds were tested, following the rules of the ift Directive VE 07 for such tests.

 Figure 8: Richti Areal, CH Wallisellenstrasse, CCF with curtains inside of the cavity